irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 pwd (Print Working Directory)
 Exercises = No exercises for this lesson Quiz
-How do I find what directory you are currently in?
+Quiz How do I find what directory you are currently in? =  pwd